 An aerial view of the MSD pharmaceutical plant at Ballydine, Kilsheelan

-In the submission, the HSA points out it has insufficient information to provide technical advice on the application to the local authority.
+In the submission, the HSA explained it had “insufficient information to provide technical advice on the application” to the local authority.

 Subscribe or register today to discover more from DonegalLive.ie